-It is important to note that, even if the TRF1 Court had ruled that the conditions had been complied with, given that the LI for the Volta Grande Gold Project was granted by SEMAS in 2017, the Company would still need to go to SEMAS with the ruling and discuss with SEMAS the process and requirements for the Company to move forward with the LI and what would be required to start the construction of the PVG.
-Given regulatory and other changes since the grant of the LI in 2017, if the injunction is lifted, the Company anticipates that it may be possible that new requirements could be added to the 79 initial conditions that were attached on the original grant of the LI in 2017.
-There can be no assurance that the ECI will be validated by SEMAS and the Federal Court in Altamira or that the injunction related to the LI will be lifted.
+Given regulatory and other changes since the grant of the LI in 2017, the Company anticipates that IBAMA will do a complete review of the LP and LI licenses obtained by the Company.
+It may be possible that new requirements and studies could be added to the 79 initial conditions that were attached on the original grant of the LI in 2017.
+There can be no assurance of time frame for IBAMA to initiate and complete their review of the LP and LI.
+There can be no assurance that the ECI will be validated by IBAMA and the Federal Court in Altamira or that the injunction related to the LI will be lifted.
 See the section titled "Risks and Uncertainties" below for more information regarding the risks related to litigation and the permitting process.